 The CCGS and BCPFT along with local authorities have been working together as the Transforming Care Partnership to develop a model of community care for people with learning disabilities.
 This supports this vulnerable group of people to stay close to their families and friends and will reduce the number of inappropriate, often long-term, hospital admissions.

 Spring offers new possibilities and, when it comes to health and wellbeing, many important advantages.
 The longer days and the better weather make this the ideal time to “spring clean” health habits and NHS Sandwell and West Birmingham Clinical Commissioning Group is offering top tips to help everyone spring into action and give their health a seasonal boost.

 More Articles ...

-- Public welcome to attend Sandwell and West Birmingham
+- Public invited to hear how local health services are run in Sandwell and West Birmingham

-- Bowel cancer screening will save lives in Sandwell and West Birmingham
+- Play Your Care Right in Sandwell and West Birmingham